ebi-gene-expression-group/scrnaseq_training/filtering_norm_batch_correction/tutorial.md

 ![Screenshot-2019-11-27-at-16.41.46](img/Screenshot-2019-11-27-at-16.41.46.png)

 Name the new history `Normalisation and batch correction 0.2.8 results`.
 Make sure, as shown above, that the input to the workflow is the `AnnData after QC` file.
-Once you see that the 18 tools where loaded before, press `Run workflow`.
+Once you see that the 18 tools are loaded below, press `Run workflow`.

 Switch to the newly created history by clicking on the link of the next screen: